matthewfcarlson/matthewfcarlson.github.io/content/projects/crowdtrivia/index.md

 Luckily, I had messed with docker on an earlier project and it ended up being pretty easy to configure.
 With that up, I just pointed it at my virtual webcam (make sure to write frames to it) and I quickly had two streams up and going.

+I still needed to test the overall latency of the stream though to figure out how to build the system.
+It can be tricky as I might have to render the right answer while the server is showing the question for the first time (I'm thinking around 15-30 seconds of lag).

 ## Step 3: Asking Questions

-There are now two pieces of this: the renderer and the brain.
+There are now two pieces of this: the renderer and the web server.
-The renderer pushes pixels to the virtual webcam and the brain keeps track of the questions.
+The renderer pushes pixels to the virtual webcam and the web server keeps track of the questions.
 I thought about using solid.js and tinkered with it a bit but decided to go down the route I know: Vue.JS.
 I borrowed the [vitesome](https://github.com/alvarosabu/vitesome) starter template and after creating a bit of an adapter so the websocket, api, and other stuff would still work whether I was using the express backend or the vite dev server, I had something decent.

-## Step 4: Integrating with Streams

-The whole point of going through the complex part of rendering the video stream in real time is that we can react to when a user joins or does something awesome.
-This means keeping track of the streams we're on and letting the renderer know.
+I wrote a quick timed queue (basically it keeps track of how long things take), but more importantly, allows you to get what the current event is in a given time frame (peeking ahead for example).
+For notifying clients, I just used socket.io.
+I also made the renderer itself a client in socket.io just to make things simple.
+There's a handy socket.io c++ client (though it uses BOOST).

-## Step 5: Getting Answers
+## Step 4: Getting Answers

 Perhaps we can just poll the twitch chat.
 But when spammed by thousands of people

 I love Vue.JS and generally dislike React (if you have a problem with this article, you're welcome to suggest a change, link at the top).
 The theme of this project is trying new things and I had watched an interesting video about [Solid.js](https://www.youtube.com/watch?v=hw3Bx5vxKl0&ab_channel=Fireship).
+After playing around with it, I eventually decided to keep it simple and just stick with vue.

 In terms of reliability, I'll throw it onto an Azure webserver.
 Plus, that's one less than that's based on something new.